void-linux/void-packages/Manual.md

 - `perl-module` For packages that use the Perl [ExtUtils::MakeMaker](http://perldoc.perl.org/ExtUtils/MakeMaker.html) build method.

+- `perl6-dist` For packages that use the Rakudo Perl 6 `perl6-install-dist` build method with rakudo.

 - `waf3` For packages that use the Python3 `waf` build method with python3.

 - `waf` For packages that use the Python `waf` method with python2.